keboola/developers-docs/cli/templates/structure/index.md

 ### Manifest

 All configurations and configuration rows are defined in the manifest file `manifest.jsonnet`.
+Each template should have a `mainConfig` that can be started in the UI using the **Run button** after the template is used.
+This is usually the main orchestration.

 Template manifest structure:
+- `mainConfig` - main configuration
+  - `componentId` - ID of the component
+  - `id` - human-readable ID of the configuration defined by [`ConfigId` function](/cli/templates/structure/jsonnet-files/#functions)
 - `configurations` - array of component configurations
   - `componentId` - ID of the component
   - `id` - human-readable ID of the configuration defined by [`ConfigId` function](/cli/templates/structure/jsonnet-files/#functions)